I am not sure who brought “distressed” furniture into vogue?

 I am saving dogs all over the world for taking the blame.

 Seriously, how could something as cute as this

 Now for the HOW TO’S:

-I taped off the legs and spray painted the top with chalkboard paint.
+I taped off the legs and spray painted the top with 3 coats of chalkboard paint.

 Life to the full!